 The ceremony will begin at 1 p.m. at the Kemp Commencement Plaza in front of State Farm Hall.
 In case of inclement weather, Commencement will be held in the Shirk Center.
-The event will be live streamed and available for viewing on demand at www.iwu.edu/live after the event.
+The event will be live streamed and available for viewing on demand at www.iwu.edu/live (U.S.A.) or available internationally here.

 Murray is the first woman to head Whitman since its founding in 1882 and is the 14th Whitman president overall.
 She began her presidency in July 2015 and is overseeing the development of a five-year strategic plan and the building of a new residence hall at the liberal arts college, located in Walla Walla.

 Murray came to Whitman from Macalester College, where she served as provost and dean from 2008 to 2015.
 Prior to that, Murray was provost at Birmingham-Southern College for three years.
 She spent 19 years at Lawrence University in Wisconsin, first as a member of the piano faculty and department chair, then as dean of the Conservatory of Music, and finally as dean of the faculty.